 Your sofa is a target for a mouse to set up a nest because it offers warmth and protection from predators.

-Remember that mice only need a very small hole to gain entry, and can easier chew through whatever material your sofa is made from (more details of items that mice can chew through here).
+Remember that mice only need a tiny hole to gain entry and easily chew through whatever material your sofa is made from (more details of items that mice can chew through here).

 Check your sofas and chairs for evidence that mice have gained entry.